 30 seconds with your preferred search engine will show you multiple versions of the learning curve.
-While they differ in details and granularity, the all show the same two key findings.
+While they differ in details and granularity, they all show the same two key findings.

 - If you focus and invest time into a subject, you will eventually reach a level of mastery.
 The actual level clearly depends on the amount of invested time and to a significant extent on your inherent abilities to acquire the specific knowledge.
 I could probably spend a decade on quantum physics and not progress beyond the level of ‘enthusiastic beginner’.